hashgraph/solo/docs/design/architecture/system/data_layer_architecture.md

 # Data Layer Architecture

 Solo internally maintains several critical path data models which support various features.
 As of the v0.35 release train of Solo, these models are not clearly defined and documented.
 These models are also intermingled in public/private API implementations, user input/output implementations, business logic implementations, runtime introspection implementations, and other such areas.

 The goal of this document is to present a clear and concise definition of the internal data models and propose a plan to refactor the codebase to separate these models from the rest of the codebase.

-[todo]: <> (Move the problem statement and areas for improvement to the technical design doc)
+\[todo]: <> "Move the problem statement and areas for improvement to the technical design doc"

 ## Problem Statement

 The current state of the Solo codebase is such that the internal data models are not clearly defined